winduum/winduum-docs/docs/docs/components/drawer.md

+---
+description: "Provides a scroll drawer that uses native HTML5 dialog and CSS scroll-snap property."
+---

 # Drawer
 Provides a scroll drawer that uses native HTML5 `dialog` and CSS `scroll-snap` property.<br>
 Can be dismissed with touch gestures on touch devices.